sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-At the start, through a fair airdrop, 100% of Vote tokens for free are equally distributed among 1,000,000 people who become Voters (users).
+At the start, through a fair airdrop, all the Vote tokens (100%) for free are equally distributed among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.